Healthcare professionals have chosen Lantus® for over 18 years1

-Lantus is a long-acting insulin analog indicated to improve glycemic control in adults and pediatric patients with type 1 diabetes mellitus and in adults with type 2 diabetes mellitus.
-Lantus should be administered once a day at the same time every day.
+LANTUS is a long-acting human insulin analog indicated to improve glycemic control in adult and pediatric patients with diabetes mellitus.

-Lantus is contraindicated during episodes of hypoglycemia and in patients hypersensitive to insulin glargine or one of its excipients.
+Lantus is contraindicated during episodes of hypoglycemia and in patients with hypersensitivity to insulin glargine or any of the excipients in LANTUS.

 Monitor blood glucose in all patients treated with insulin.
 Modify insulin regimen only under medical supervision.
-Changes in insulin regimen including, strength, manufacturer, type, injection site or method of administration may result in the need for a change in insulin dose or an adjustment in concomitant oral antidiabetic treatment.
+Changes in insulin regimen including, strength, manufacturer, type, injection site or method of administration may result in the need for a change in insulin dose or an adjustment in concomitant drugs.